edtemboml/mcp-server-example/README.md

 # Installation

-Replace or merge the following MCP server configuration into your MCP config file (for example `mcp-server.config.json` or `config.json`).
-Top-level key is `mcpServers`.
+Replace or merge the following MCP server configuration into your MCP config file .
+Top-level key is `mcpServers` (Exclude top level if other servers are already in file).
 This will start the server on your local machine.

 ```json
 {